...

 Licenses

-In licensing, a firm pays royalties or fees to another company granting rights to use its brand, technology, or product.
-To increase its customer base, a multinational software corporation can, for instance, license its product to Indian distributors.
+In licensing, a firm pays royalties or fees to another company, granting rights to use its brand, technology, or product.

 Franchising

-Popular models in sectors including retail and culinary services are franchising.
-Here the franchisee follows rigorous operating rules while running under the established brand of the franchisor.
+Here, the franchisee follows rigorous operating rules while running under the established brand of the franchisor.
 Fast-food companies like McDonald’s and Subway, for instance, employ franchising to increase their footprint in India.

 Both methods let companies expand rapidly with little financial outlay by using the local knowledge of franchisees or licensees.